ThorbenBender/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+    Client-side routing loads the whole website on the first request, which will make routing between views faster.
+But it may be longer to load the website at first.
+    Server-side routing will only load the data you need.
+It may take longer to switch between views.
-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. get, post and put
 - [ ] Mention three tools we can use to make AJAX requests.
+      Jquery, Axios and Javascript

 ## Project Set Up